UniWhisper: Efficient Continual Multi-task Training for Robust Universal Audio Representation: Method

 Let $\mathbf{H}\in\mathbb{R}^{T' \times d_w}$ denote the Whisper encoder outputs and let $d_q$ be the hidden size of the decoder.
 The adapter produces

 where $A(\cdot)$ is a small MLP that performs a learned projection from $d_w$ to $d_q$.
-Using a pretrained language model as the decoder provides strong language priors that match instruction-following targets and can ease alignment between audio representations and text semantics.
-The pretrained LM decoder is kept frozen throughout training and only the audio encoder and projection modules are updated.
+Using a pretrained LM as the decoder provides strong language priors that match instruction-following targets and can ease alignment between audio representations and text semantics.
+The pretrained LM decoder keeps frozen throughout training while the encoder and projection modules updating.